 A Million Miles from Boston by Karen Day

 Karen is coming to my 6th grader’s book club today!
-I really feel that she’s the quintessential coming-of-age middle school girl story teller.
-The book club meets about this particular book which is SO PERFECT for going-int0-6th grade as it addresses all the anxieties about change and friendship that I suspect all kids go through, certainly mine did.
-Add in a possible new step-mother, confusing friendships with both older kids and the opposite sex, and you capture the angst of a middle grader.
+I really feel that she’s the quintessential coming-of-age middle school girl storyteller.
+The book club meets about this particular book which is SO PERFECT for a going-into-6th grade as it addresses all the anxieties about change and friendship that I suspect all kids go through, certainly mine did.
+Add in a possible new stepmother, confusing friendships with both older kids and the opposite sex, and you capture the angst of a middle grader.

 No Cream Puffs by Karen Day